×

 • Abnormalities in the optic nerve and visual pathways responsible for relaying signals from the eyes to the brain

 Before it is sensed by the retina, beams of light must travel through a number of transparent layers before the retina can sense it.
-Light enters the cornea, passes through the lens, and finally the vitreous humor, the viscous substance that fills the ball of the eye.
+Light enters the cornea, passes through the lens, and finally, the vitreous humor, the viscous substance that fills the ball of the eye.

 Any obstruction, such as an ulcer in the cornea that prevents light from passing through these layers, has the potential to cause a loss of vision.